mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 This is just a piece of chapter eight of Duino Elegies, composed by Rilke in the late years of his life.
 In this book, what he wants to tell us is not pessimistic of the human world, but [is] the oneness of life and death.
 The title, Duino Elegies, is something pensive, but behind this poem he really wants to say, oneness of life death.

-##### 13:00

 [I want to explain the most important two points about this poem.]
 One is: "That's what Destiny is: to be face to face and nothing but that and always opposite."
-And also second point is: "Never, not for a single day do we have pure space before us in which the flowers are always unfolded.
+And [the] second point is: "Never, not for a single day do we have pure space before us in which the flowers are always unfolded.
 It's forever world, nowhere-without-not."

+##### 13:43

 [But] first, I would like to explain the first part of this poem: "Only we see death; but the beast is free and has its death always behind it and God before it, and when it walks it goes toward eternity, as springs flow."